AmbireTech/adex-protocol/README.md

 The Ethereum implementation of this component is called [`adex-protocol-eth`](https://github.com/AdExNetwork/adex-protocol-eth).
 While the current running implementation of AdEx is the Ethereum one, we are also experimenting with [Cosmos](https://github.com/AdExNetwork/adex-protocol-cosmos) and [Polkadot](https://github.com/AdExNetwork/adex-protocol-substrate).

-The on-chain interactions are:

-* `channelOpen(channel)`: open an OUTPACE channel;
-* `channelWithdraw(state, signatures, merkleProof, amount)`: allows anyone who earned from this channel to withdraw their earnings by providing `(state, signatures)` and `merkleProof`;
-* `channelExpiredWithdraw(channel)`: allows the channel creator to withdraw the remaining deposit in a channel after it expired; not needed on blockchain platforms where we can define our own "end block" function, like Cosmos/Polkadot.

 For more information on how the payment channels work, see [OUTPACE](https://github.com/AdExNetwork/adex-protocol/blob/master/OUTPACE.md).

 ### Market